superham/VisBox/Config/README.md

-This directory will contain usefull files for the visbox enviroment
+This directory contains usefull files for the visbox enviromen:

- Examples: VRPN, Monitors ON/OFF, Visbox config file for unity, etc...
+VRPN
+Monitors OFF/ON
+MiddleVR Config for Visbox in Unity